 - TPM – Total Productive Maintenance

 - 5S – sort, set in order, shine, Stdize, Sustain

 What is QRM?

 Quick Response Manufacturing (QRM) is a companywide strategy to cut lead times in all phases of manufacturing and office operations.
 It can bring your products to the market more quickly and help you compete in a rapidly changing arena.
-It will increase profitability by reducing cost, enhance delivery performance and improve quality.
+It will increase profitability by reducing cost, enhancing delivery performance, and improving quality.